-Supporting them is our Senior Leadership Team, led by the Chief Executive, and over 45 staff working in consumer policy, protection, insight and outreach, and in communications, finance, human resources and business transformation.
+Our Board, appointed by the Economy Minister, oversee our strategic direction, corporate governance and performance.
+Supporting them is our Senior Leadership Team, led by the Chief Executive and around 55 staff working in consumer policy, protection, research and outreach, and in communications, finance, human resources and business transformation.

-Our annual operating budget is made up of core funding from DfE and levies collected against our statutory duties administered by DfE, the Department for Infrastructure, the Department for Business Energy and Industrial Strategy and HM Treasury.
+Our annual operating budget is made up of funding from, Department for the Economy (DfE), and levies collected against our statutory duties administered by DfE from the Utility Regulator (UR), Department for Infrastructure (DfI), Department for Business and Trade (DBT) and HM Treasury (HMT).